The possible risks associated with the different sleeping practices of the child

 • Prematurity

-2. The risks often encountered
+Risks often encountered

-Baby environment
+Baby's environment

 photo article sleep

-But do these benefits of bedsharing outweigh the risks?
+But do these benefits of bed sharing outweigh the risks?

 Unfortunately, this practice goes against medical advice, and should be absolutely avoided with a child under 4 months of normal weight.
-Studies have shown that bed sharing is the most common cause of death in babies, especially those 3 months and younger.
+Studies have shown that bed sharing is the most common cause of death among babies, especially those 3 months and younger.

 In some non-Western cultures, bed-sharing is also common and the number of related infant deaths appears to be lower than in the West.
 Differences in data recording, mattresses, bedding and other cultural practices may explain this.

-photo sleep article
+Photo sleep article

 Products intended for sleep can be dangerous

-Parents can spend a lot of money for their baby to sleep better.
-This can go through specific childcare equipment: baby wedges, ergonomic mattresses, bed reducers, etc. But some products can be dangerous for toddlers.
-According to them, “ equipment can hinder the breathing of the newborn, which is done only through the nose and not through the mouth. ” Pediatricians insist: this equipment would increase the risk of turning and obstruction of the nose.
-Furthermore, “If the head is tilted too far forward, [...] the tongue, by exerting pressure on the back of the mouth, can narrow or block the upper airways,” the magazine states.
+Parents can spend a lot of money to make their baby sleep better.
+This may involve specific childcare equipment: baby wedges, ergonomic mattresses, bed reducers, etc. But some products can be dangerous for toddlers.
+According to them, “ equipment can hinder the newborn's breathing, which is only done through the nose and not through the mouth. ” Pediatricians insist: this equipment would increase the risk of turning and blocking the nose.
+Furthermore “ If his head is tilted too far forward, [...] the tongue, by exerting pressure at the back of the mouth, can reduce or block the upper airways, ” specifies the magazine.

-baby's environment
+Baby's environment

 - Choking : no soft materials or objects.